beheradotabhiram2009/CrudOperationSpringBootThemeLeaf/README.md

 # CrudOperationUsingSpringBootThemeLeaf
 Demo Example provides crud operation using spring boot theme leaf from MySQL database

-You have to download and install mysql 8.1
+Download and install mysql 8.1

-create a database mydb and a table student

-student table can be created by using following sql
+create a database mydb and a table student by using following sql

 CREATE TABLE `student` (
   `Id` int NOT NULL AUTO_INCREMENT,